nsgpriyanshu/nsmail/README.md

 - **Unlock Awesome Extras!**
   ![Exclusive Perks](./public/images/NotEase_Exclusive.svg)
   - Want even cooler features?
 NotEase has exclusive perks you can get for a small price.
 Think of it like getting extra power-ups for your studies!
 Maybe it's extra storage, or special tools to help you study.
 It's like a little upgrade for your school life.
-- **And So Much More!**
-  - There's tons of other stuff too, like...
-(You could add more features here as you develop them!)

 ## How It Works (Tech Talk, Simplified):